-In this article we list all the most recent iPhones – all of which are still on sale – and explain the differences between them.
-We'll also provide a few key details for older iPhones, in case you see a refurbished or second-hand model at a cheap price.
+So how do you work out which is the best iPhone (opens in new tab) for you?
+In this article, we list all the iPhones that are still available to buy and explain the differences between them.
+We'll also include a few key details for older iPhones, in case you see a refurbished or second-hand model and fancy snapping it up for a bargain.

 iPhone generations: iPhone models available today

-It's the best iPhone for photography, with three top-class lenses (standard, ultra-wide and telephoto sensors) offering focal lengths of 26mm, 13mm and 78mm respectively.
+The iPhone 13 Pro is brilliant for photography, with three top-class lenses (standard, ultra-wide, and telephoto sensors) offering focal lengths of 26mm, 13mm, and 78mm respectively.
 The telephoto range jumps from 2x with the iPhone 12 Pro to 3x.
-There's a new Cinematic mode for video, a new macro mode for stills, and the camera works better in low-light too.
+There's a new Cinematic mode for video, a new macro mode for stills, and the camera works better in low light too.

 The beautiful OLED display is a treat for the eyes.
 Battery life is very impressive.
 The A15 Bionic chip makes everything run quickly and smoothly.
 You can get up to 1TB in storage.
 5G is supported.
 And the phone is water resistant to IP68 standards.